swimpool/travis/README.md

 > This is a widget for the Android home screen replacement [Chameleon Launcher][1].
 To learn more about Chameleon, visit their website at [chameleonlauncher.com][1].

-Monitor your the state of your GitHub repositories as they get processed in Travis CI.
+Monitor your [Travis CI][4] builds straight from your Android home screen with this widget.

 **Current Version:** 0.0.1